the-javascript-mentor/mock-live-coding-exercise/README.md

 # Mock live coding exercise

-A mock live coding exercise to help you prepare for job inteviews.
+A mock live coding exercise to help you prepare for job interviews.

 ## The exercise